-“It’s just 5:30am, who could it be calling?”
-Chyoma was awakened to the sound of her buzzing fone.
-It was her first night sleep since she got to sirea-leone.
+“It’s just 5:30 am, who could it be calling?”
+Chyoma was awakened by the sound of her buzzing fone.
+It was her first night sleep since she got to Sierra-leone.
 Chyoma had checked into Swiss spirit hotel, where the rest of her CNN team had been lodged.

 “Hello, good morning!”

 “Good morning!”
 The voice on the other end of the phone said.